Stars1233/binaryninja-api/docs/guide/index.md

     3. Open those files in a new instance of Binary Ninja.
 * Passing the `-n` or `--new-instance` command line argument will cause a new Binary Ninja application to be launched and any files or URLs on the command line will be opened in the new instance.

+???+ Danger "Warning"
+    Due to [bug](https://github.com/Vector35/binaryninja-api/issues/7523) on macOS, the above behavior is only correct for Windows and Linux.
+On macOS, the default behavior is to always launch a new window.

 ## Debugger

 Binary Ninja now comes with a debugger plugin that can debug executables on Windows, Linux, and macOS.